Redesign National Park Service app

 Use motion to create smooth transitions from screen to screen.

-Stay consistent with visual language when designing the UI.
+Stay consistent with visual language within one user flow.